roelkist/darca-repository/CONTRIBUTING.rst

-Contributing to darca-space-manager
+Contributing to darca-repository
 ===================================

-Thanks for your interest in contributing to **darca-space-manager** — a project by `Roel Kist <https://github.com/roelkist>`_.
+Thanks for your interest in contributing to **darca-repository** — a project by `Roel Kist <https://github.com/roelkist>`_.

 We welcome issues, pull requests, questions, suggestions, and other contributions from the community.